 The Catholic Douay and the King James Bible were blurred and ambiguous, hence of limited help to these individuals.
 They were endeavouring to look for accuracy in the Scriptures through a dirty window, although a dirty window was better than no window.
 Nevertheless, from 1500 on, they were able to discern from their printed Bible copies some of the more obvious truths and, predictably, protested for changes.

 1. Salvation by faith, not by the mechanical system of the Church, by the sale of indulgences.2.
 Baptism was for adults, not infants, Churches taught eternal death for any child who had not undergone baptism.

 3. Jesus Christ is head of the Church not the Pope.
 God's church is not made of man made buildings.

-4. All men are equal in God's sight, some not more equal; church elevated kings or clergy to higher positions.
+4. All men are equal in God's sight.
+Church says some are more equal; church elevated kings or clergy to higher positions.

 6. Protests came against the Church's use of images in worship, including kissing of rings, crucifixes and statues.

 7. Some rejected the Church's laws on fasting, tithing, penitence, confession and absolution.

 8. Others objected to the Church using clergy titles, such as Father and the forbidding of clergy to marry as unscriptural.

 To an intelligent student of the Bible today, these are all seemingly elementary and obvious points, but they were new and revolutionary after a 1,000 years of being kept in the dark.
 Many ideas were advocated; changes were made only to be changed back again under pressure from the church.
 Often, the persecuted became the persecutors.
 The melting pot of protest was bubbling vigorously, although with limited ingredients.
 It would take special thinkers and students of the bible to make any greater progress; one such thinker was Isaac Newton.